-For example, to monitor server use, an IT admin installs an agent on the server.
+For example, to monitor server use, an IT administrator installs an agent on the server.
 A management server receives that data from the agent and displays it to the user via the IT monitoring software interface, often as a graph of performance over time.
-If the server stops working as intended, the tool alerts the administrator, who can repair, update or replace the item until it meets the standard for operation.
-You may also benefit from touching up on the essentials of server monitoring.
+If the server stops working as intended, the tool alerts the administrator who can repair, update or replace the item until it meets the standard for operation.
+It might be beneficial to review the essentials of server monitoring.

 Active Directory is a Microsoft product.
 It consists of several services that run on Windows Server to manage permissions and access to networked resources.
-Active Directory stores data as objects, which are single elements such as a user, group, application or device.
-Active Directory categorizes objects by name and attributes.
+AD stores data as objects, which are single elements such as a user, group, application or device.
+It categorizes objects by name and attributes.
 For example, a user's name might include the name string, along with information associated with the user, such as passwords and Secure Shell (SSH) keys.

-The main service in Active Directory is Domain Services (AD DS).
-AD DS stores directory information and handles the user's interaction with the domain.
+The main service in Active Directory is Domain Services (AD DS), which stores directory information and handles the user's interaction with the domain.
 AD DS verifies access when a user signs into a device or attempts to connect to a server over a network.
-Administrators typically have different levels of access to data than end users.
+Administrators typically have different levels of access to data than users.
 It is important to note that on-premises AD DS differs from Microsoft Azure Active Directory.

-If asked about Active Directory, you should be comfortable explaining Group Policy.
-Group Policy is the hierarchical infrastructure that allows a network administrator in charge of Microsoft's Active Directory to implement specific configurations for users and computers.
-Explain how you've used Group Policy to define security settings.
+If asked about Active Directory, the interview candidate should be comfortable explaining Group Policy.
+Group Policy is the hierarchical infrastructure that lets a network administrator in charge of Microsoft's Active Directory implement specific configurations for users and computers.
+Candidates should explain how they've used Group Policy to define security settings.

 These software tools replace a series of actions and responses between an administrator and the IT environment.
-Here, your interviewer wants to know what experience you've had with Microsoft's PowerShell, CA Technologies' Server Automation, BMC Software's BladeLogic Server Automation, or other tools that automate system tasks, such as batch processing.
+Here, the interviewer wants to know what experience the interviewee has had with Microsoft's PowerShell, Broadcom's CA Server Automation, BMC Software's BladeLogic Server Automation or other tools that automate system tasks, such as batch processing.

-You're most likely to be asked about PowerShell.
-PowerShell has emerged as a critical tool for systems administrators, providing a consistent, adaptable technology for managing on-premises and cloud-based systems.
+Candidates are most likely to be asked about PowerShell.
+PowerShell has emerged as a critical tool for systems administrators by providing a consistent, adaptable technology for managing on-premises and cloud-based systems.
 Microsoft launched PowerShell in 2006 to work solely in the Windows environment, but the company open sourced the technology in 2016.
 Today, the tool aims to appeal to a wider range of admins, as it's now also available for Linux and macOS.
 PowerShell has also made the jump to broader computing models, spanning cloud environments such as Microsoft Azure and AWS.

 If you are asked about PowerShell, be prepared to explain the benefits of Desired State Configuration (DSC) and its push and pull modes of operation.

-OK, so this is as much a history question as it is a science question.
-Your interviewer may be fishing to see if you know that before Windows 2000, Microsoft's domain controllers were referred to as the primary domain controller (PDC) and backup domain controller (BDC) and were roles that could be assigned to a Windows NT network.
-They later became an integral part of Active Directory.
+This is as much a history question as it is a science question.
+The interviewer might be fishing to see if the candidate knows that before Windows 2000, Microsoft's domain controllers were referred to as the primary domain controller (PDC) and backup domain controller (BDC) and were roles that could be assigned to a Windows NT network.
+They later became an integral part of AD.